-Angelica Carrillo is an EMMY Award-winning journalist who joined the Tucson News Now team in April 2016.
+Angelica Carrillo is an EMMY Award-winning journalist who joined the KOLD News 13 team in April 2016.

 Angelica spent the previous three years in the Pacific Northwest and couldn't be happier to trade in her rain boots for a pair of sunglasses in her home state of Arizona.